colorjs/color-space/README.md

 </script>
 ```

-If you aware of final size, you can include only needed target spaces.
-Use [browserify](https://github.com/substack/node-browserify) to get your own build.
+If you aware of final size, you can get your own build via [browserify](https://github.com/substack/node-browserify), includin only needed target spaces.
+See how to include spaces separately below.

 ## In node: